collective/install.plone.dependencies/README.rst

 Currently this script is tested with Ubuntu 12.04, 12.10, 13.04 and Debian 7 [Wheezy]

-Support for Debian 8 [Jessie] and Centos 6.3 and Centos 4 is included but at the moment considered to be experimental.
+Support for Debian 8 [Jessie], Centos 6.3 and Centos 4 is included but at the moment considered to be experimental.

 Usage